-A can of pilchards or other fatty fish twice a week is surely manageable; consider these dietary benefits now so one day you too won't have to be worrying about Fosamax reviews; the drug doesn't work anyway.
+A can of pilchards or other fatty fish twice a week is surely manageable; in chiropractic we advocate it, if only for the vitamin D; consider these dietary benefits now so one day you too won't have to be worrying about Fosamax reviews; the drug doesn't work anyway.

 Making your own hummus regularly is really not difficult once you're in the routine of pressure cooking and then freezing garbanzo beans.
 It takes me no more than five minutes.
 Authentic hummus recipe.

 Eat only wholewheat bread, and consider baking your own low GI bread.
 That takes me only five minutes too.

 An apple a day, a regular salad and using healthy flour are foods that will increase our calcium intake and improve bowel health; there are some concerns about the phytates in 100% whole wheat, but it's mainly when phytic acid is added chemically.
 Are phytates bad?